 Once your Saltillo tile starts to absorb water in the test above, consider resealing.
 Applying a new layer of topcoat sealer protects the grout, and prevents the tile from staining.
 It also increases the lifespan of the pre-seal.

 To reseal, first clean your floor of dust and dirt.
 We recommend vacuuming your floor.
 For this resealing process you’ll need a yellow application sponge (available at hardware stores), clean and lint-free rags, and a sealer of your choice.

-If you are going for a traditional Saltillo tile look, you may use a water-based sealer to coat the installed tile.
+If you are going for a traditional Saltillo tile look, you may use our Ultra-Low VOC Sealer or another, water-based sealer to coat the installed tile.
 Water-based sealers, like the Ole Mexican Tile Sealer, will add a protective layer and create a high gloss sheen.

 If you prefer a matte sheen, we recommend applying 511 Porous Plus Sealer to the surface.
 Saltillo tile topcoat sealed with Porous Plus will be easier to reseal than a water-based sealed tile.